trim21/webpack-userscript-template/readme.md

 npm run build
 ```

-`dist/index.prod.user.js` is the finally script. you can manually copy it to greaskfork for deploy.
+`dist/index.prod.user.js` is the final script. you can manually copy it to greaskfork for deploy.

 ### minify